-This is a list of the books on Yorùbá language I have worked with and collected over the years.
-One course (in English, Spanish or Portuguese) is published by this blog for free to download, the Yorùbá Melody Audio Course, with the help of Kola Tubosun, linguist from www.yorubaname.com and many more friends and olorisha from all over the world, see the page about the course.
+This is a list of Yorùbá language books I have collected over the years.
+One course (in English, Spanish or Portuguese) is published by this blog for free to download, the great and unique Yorùbá Melody Audio Course, developed with the help of Kọ́lá Túbọ̀sún from www.yorubaname.com and many more friends and olorisha from all over the world, see the page about the course.
 Some of the other courses can also be officially downloaded for free.
 The reviews are written from my personal point of view, which combines olorisha with language student.
 A typical and popular combination today, which is not yet reflected in the books on the market!

 Orishaimage.com and Yorubaname.com (ed.): Yorùbá Melody Audio Course.
 English, Español, Português, Deutsch.
 Creative Commons, 2017

 Fẹ̀hìntọlá Mosádomi, Department of African and African Diaspora Studies, The University of Texas at Austin (ed.): Yorùbá Yé Mi.
 A Beginning Yorùbá Textbook.
 Austin, 2011

 Published under Creative Commons License this beginner’s course, including a working book and lots of audio files, is published for free and can be downloaded on the university’s website.
 It’s a complete modern course, well structured, features dialogues and small texts on various topics, chapters on grammar, vocabulary exercises.
 It is a step-by-step introduction to the language and the typical cultural issues embedded into a modern educational concept.
 Good layout.
 Highly recommended for all beginners!
 I printed and bound the PDF file to work with it in my classes and always had the MP3 audio files on my mobile with me.
 Thank you to the editors of this project!